-Figure 7 on page 55 summarizes how cross dependencies work.
+Figure 7 summarizes how cross dependencies work.

 Figure 7.
 Cross dependencies

 For more information about cross dependencies, see the sections about defining and managing cross dependencies in Tivoli Workload Scheduler User's Guide and Reference and in Tivoli Workload Scheduler for z/OS Managing the Workload